withastro/compiler/.changeset/fix-multiline-attribute.md

 "@astrojs/compiler": patch
 ---

-Fix "Unterminated string literal" error when using multiline attribute values on components
+Fixes the "Unterminated string literal" error when using multiline attribute values on components.